booch/presentations/Booleans_Are_Easy/slides.md

 ???

-* Thank YOU for coming
+* Thank YOU for coming.
+* Amos King for some examples of Boolean transformations.

 ---